JasonJAyalaP/Whonix-Windows-Installer/README.md

 Optional: Open Whonix.iss and change AppVersion.
 Set Compression as desired (https://documentation.help/Inno-Setup/topic_setup_compression.htm)

-Open *MakeInstaller.bat* and wait for building to finish.
+Right-click Whonix.iss and select "Compile".
 The executable is in Output.

 Note: If OVA becomes greater than 2GB, Whonix.iss must be set to use DiskSpanning=Yes.
 This will output an exe and .bin file.
 To combine, open *7zip/make self extract.bat*, which combines everything in Output into a 7z archive and then into a self-extracting-and-running exe.